 Using Solar Power When Charging an Electric Car

-If you have, or are planning to install, solar photovoltaic (PV) panels it makes sense to use as much of the generation as you can.
+If you have or are planning to install solar PV panels then it makes sense to use as much of the generation as you can.
 This means an electric vehicle can then potentially be charged for a large percentage of the year for almost free.

 We also need to know how much energy we actually need for the car.
 A 4kWp PV array will generate around 30kWh per day on a bright summer day.
 Some of this will be used in the home and the rest will not recharge more than around 50 miles of energy.
 (During less bright days the available energy will be even less.)

-One solution is a home battery.
+One solution is solar batteries.
 You can charge the battery during the day and potentially use that battery to recharge your car at night, benefitting from any free daytime generation.

-Nissan, who has invested over $4 billion on the development of their electric cars and batteries, have responded to the market for home battery systems and released the xStorage solution, which is a ‘second life battery solution’.
-This means that the system uses the batteries that have already been used in Nissan cars and recycles them for use in home battery systems.
+Nissan have responded to the market for home battery systems and released the xStorage solution, which is a ‘second life battery solution’.
+The system recycles batteries that have already been used in Nissan cars and puts them to use in home battery systems.

-Other electric vehicle manufacturers will also be offering these types of solutions as their ranges develop.
+Other electric vehicle manufacturers will undoubtedly follow in offering these types of solutions as their ranges develop.
 There is also an argument that a vehicle could double as the battery for a home.